La Jolla Cove: Access

 Free public parking is extremely limited and is all on-street; there are also paid parking garages in the area.
-From the park at the top of the Cove, there are a few steps down on each side to a "gallery" area with a lot of benches.
+From the park at the top of the cove, there are a few steps down on each side to a "gallery" area with a lot of benches.
 This gallery includes the entrance to the lifeguard station, where the lifeguard's chalkboard shows useful information updated throughout the day.
-From the gallery level there are two steep sets of concrete steps that lead down to the beach itself, although visitors often have to step on rocks to get all the way down to the sand.
+From the gallery level there are two steep sets of concrete steps that lead down to the beach itself, although visitors may have to step on rocks to get all the way down to the sand.